-You can find detailed information about what type of connection (did it go through a TURN server?) was used for the communication.
+You can find detailed information about what type of connection was used for the communication.

 The ICE data table is a useful tool for understanding multiple ICE connectivity related scenarios, including